Cypriot nationalism: Development and support

-During 1930s, Turkish Cypriot and Greek Cypriot communities began outspokenly criticizing the British presence in the island.
+During 1930s, Greek Cypriot and Turkish Cypriot communities began outspokenly criticizing the British presence in the island.
 The Governor Richmond Palmer was one of the people who used the term of "Cypriot nationalism" in his report dated 23 October 1936, while explaining the situation to London by mentioning:

 With the rise of the internationalist ideas of both liberalism and the political Left, variants of a Cypriot identity began to be cultivated and espoused by native Cypriot political groups (both Greek Cypriot and Turkish Cypriot), most notably the Progressive Party of Working People (AKEL), the liberal United Democrats and organisations like the Union of Cypriots.
 The Turkish invasion of Cyprus, which followed a coup d’état in Cyprus ordered by the military junta in Greece, led to a revival of Cypriot nationalism.

 Opposition to Cypriotism

-Cypriotism is strongly opposed by both Greek (and Greek Cypriot) nationalists and Turkish (Turkish Cypriot) nationalists.
+Cypriotism is strongly opposed by both Greek (and Greek Cypriot) nationalists and Turkish (and Turkish Cypriot) nationalists.

 Among Greek Cypriots identifying as Greeks above all else, the central political slogan has always been "Cyprus is Greek".
 Political parties such as DIKO, EDEK and the Greek nationalist wing of DISY, as well as the Church of Cyprus, dismiss Cypriotism as a betrayal of Greek history and identity, and a sell-out to foreign interests who wish for Cyprus to submit to Turkish aggression.

 Among Turkish Cypriots, the idea of Cypriotism was vociferously rejected by the long-serving Turkish Cypriot leader Rauf Denktaş, a Turkish nationalist and partitionist who believed that "in Cyprus there are Greeks and Turks", and that "the only true Cypriot is the Cyprus donkey".
 Accordingly, UBP, the political party founded by him, believes that Cypriot nationalism is a Greek ploy to subjugate and assimilate Turkish Cypriots.
+Other parties opposed to Cypriotism include DP and YDP.